SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-specifications.md

 tagline: technical documentation for JDemetra+ using GitHub Pages
 description: Basics
 ---
+Modelling can be performed with pre-defined or user-defined specifications.
-JDemetra+ specifications are sets of parameters and values assigned to them that contain all information necessary for time series modelling.
+Specifications are sets of parameters and values assigned to them that contain all information necessary for time series modelling.
 The default critical values used by the tests included in the specifications can be changed by the user in the **Tools → Options** menu.

+#### Pre-defined modelling specifications

 The *Specifications* node, which belongs to the *Workspace* window, contains a set of the pre-defined specifications that enables the user to model the time series using two options: the TRAMO model or the RegARIMA model.
 The set of pre-defined modelling specifications is